 Soil Born Farms’ community supported agriculture (CSA) program is a partnership between our nonprofit urban farm and a community of supporters.
-Twice a year CSA members purchase a farm share which helps us cover the costs of growing.
+CSA members purchase a farm share which helps us cover the costs of growing.
 In return, Soil Born Farms provides CSA members with an abundance of fresh from the field, nutrient-rich, organically grown produce each week during the season.

 As a CSA member, the impact of your dollars goes beyond putting healthy, organic, delicious food on the table.
 This investment in Soil Born Farms allows you to reconnect with the land, know your farmers and participate directly in a local food system.
 In addition, you provide valuable support for innovative education programs, food access initiatives and the development of a local community farm and education center.

 Sign up for the Fall Winter CSA season with Kara, 916-363-9685 Ext.
 1005.
 After November 5, sign up with a prorate.

 Fall/Winter CSA runs for 18 weeks with a 2-week winter break: Wed., November 6 to Wed., March 4, 2020 (no boxes on Dec.
 25, 2019 or Jan.
 1, 2020).